 Participate in discussions and onboard activities led by the Expedition Team, relax in one of the lounges with a book, or meet up with new friends for cocktails.
 A variety of options are available, including educational lectures, spa treatments, a workout in the Fitness Centre, and exquisite dining.
 Before turning in for the night, take a stroll on deck to experience the solitude of the vast sea and sky.

-Airfare; government fees and taxes; transfers and luggage handling; passport expenses; items of a personal nature; optional helicopter tour; fuel surcharge may apply.
+Airfare; government fees and taxes; transfers and luggage handling; passport and visa expenses; travel insurance; items of a personal nature; helicopter tour; Wifi; fuel surcharge may apply.